Metaform/mvd/participant.identity.topologies.md

 # Identity Topologies

 This document enumerates the possible participant *__identity topologies__* in a dataspace.
-Note that identity topologies are independent of the underlying identity technology (e.g. centralized or decentralized) used by the dataspace.
+Note that identity topologies are independent of the underlying identity technology used by the dataspace (e.g. centralized or decentralized).

 ## 1..N Topology: One Identifier, Multiple Dataspaces